-A great thing about goals is that they can be set year round.
+A great thing about goals is that they can be set year round with your family.
 Goals don’t have to be complicated, in fact making simple goals makes it more likely that you will achieve them.
-One of the things I love best is setting goals with my family, things that we all need to work on or want to achieve.

-When we started homeschooling it became even more important to me to help my kids develop smart goals.
-Goals teach kids so much that will help them be successful in school/homeschooling and the rest of life.
+When we started homeschooling it became even more important to me to help my kids develop smart goals, working on goals independently and with the family.
+Goals add character and teach kids skills that will help them be successful in school/homeschooling and adulthood.

 Family goals are even more powerful because you are holding each other accountable and working together to achieve the goals you set.

 Family goals are goals that are planned together with your kids.
 You can sit together and brainstorm things that you want to do or improve on as a family.